Wildlife Rehabilitation Center

 While many of us may not realize it, a property owner is also a habitat manager.
 Over 35,000 acres of wildlife habitat are converted to housing and other development each year in Washington.
 If we continue at this rate, many of our native wildlife species will have few places to live and visit.
 The things we do, or do not do, in the vicinity of our home have an effect on the quality of habitat for dozens of wildlife species.

-This past year our center received a juvenile red – tailed hawk that was found by a citizen who fed the bird chicken breast and coca cola for several days.
-By the time the hawk was brought to the wildlife center, he had suffered severe crop stasis – a very painful condition with a poor outcome.
+One year, our center received a juvenile red–tailed hawk that was found by a citizen who fed the bird chicken breast and coca cola for several days.
+By the time the hawk was brought to the wildlife center, he had suffered severe crop stasis, a very painful condition with a poor outcome.
 He was so dehydrated and emaciated, that even with heroic efforts on behalf of our wildlife center staff, the beautiful bird died a painful death.

-The WHS wildlife rehabilitation center receives many calls from citizens who have found animals and insist on keeping them in their home because “they know what works.”
+The WHS Wildlife rehabilitation Center also receives many calls from citizens who have found animals and insist on keeping them in their home because “they know what works.”
 It is important to recognize that in Washington State, it is illegal to keep native wildlife.
 Orphaned and injured native wildlife must be transferred to a licensed wildlife rehabilitation center.

 The same problems associated with feeding orphaned baby wildlife also apply to adult animals.
-One of the most common issues the WHS wildlife center treats is the case of angel wing – a severe deformation of flight feathers in birds when they are fed bread.
+One of the most common issues the WHS wildlife center treats is the case of angel wing, a severe deformation of flight feathers in birds when they are fed bread.
 Emaciation and bloat are commonly found when deer are fed commercial grains or bread.
-Hair loss, juvenile cataracts, delayed development when raccoons are fed nothing but bird seed.
+Hair loss, juvenile cataracts, and delayed development occurs when raccoons are fed nothing but bird seed.

-One of the biggest issues that occur in Whatcom County in regards to inappropriate human interaction/feeding of wildlife is the feeding of deer.
-Deer do very well on their own – without any human interaction, especially food.
+One of the biggest issues that occur in Whatcom County with regard to inappropriate human interaction/feeding of wildlife is the feeding of deer.
+Deer do very well on their own without any human interaction, especially food.
 Most of the food that the public can purchase for deer is commercial and not easily digestible for a wild animal.
 Deer are ruminants and have very special needs and digestion.
-Foods like grains, breads and bird seed are inadequate for the long term health of deer.
+Foods like grains, breads, and bird seed are inadequate for the long term health of deer.
 When food like this is provided to deer, they will eat it as it is an easy and tasty meal (like donuts to humans) but they will not get the nutrients that they need.
-Then they become thin, dehydrated, have diarrhea and can bloat.
+Then they become thin, dehydrated, have diarrhea, and can bloat.

 Feeding deer and creating a “bond” with the animal can not only harm the animal from a nutritional standpoint, but also endangers the animals as they lose their fear of people.
-The majority of deer received by the WHS wildlife rehabilitation center that are the victims of car accidents are deer that are in fact, too used to humans and have lost their ability to sense danger.
-Many deer that attack dogs or other domestic animals due so because they have become habituated to their surroundings and lost their fear of humans.
+The majority of deer received by the WHS Wildlife Rehabilitation Center that are the victims of car accidents are deer that are in fact, too used to humans and have lost their ability to sense danger.
+Many deer attack dogs or other domestic animals because they have become habituated to their surroundings and lost their fear of humans.
 It is a vicious cycle and one that is truly harmful for this species.
-So in a nutshell…please do not feed the deer!
+So in a nutshell: Please do not feed the deer!

 To contact the Whatcom Humane Society Wildlife Rehabilitation Center, please call (360) 966-8845.